mattfeltonma/azure-demo-labs-tf/labs/hub-and-spoke-nva/README.md

 ![lab image single region](../../assets/lab-hub-spoke-nva-sr.svg) *Single Region*

 It can optionally be deployed to multiple regions by setting the Terraform parameter multi_region to true.
-It will then an additional three resource groups in the second region and will re-use existing global Private DNS Zones for internal DNS resolution.
+It will then create an additional three resource groups in the second region and will re-use existing global Private DNS Zones for internal DNS resolution.

 ![lab image multiple region](../../assets/lab-hub-spoke-nva-mr.svg) *Multi-Region*